 The property owner is responsible for full payment of property taxes.
 If your mortgage includes an escrow account for payment of property taxes, you are responsible to notify your mortgage lender of the tax amount due and to verify with the Pitt County Tax Collector that payment has been received.
 Tax notices are mailed only to property owners.

 The Pitt County Board of Commissioners sets County, fire and EMS district taxes annually when the budget is adopted.
 Municipal tax rates are set by the respective elected town officials.
-View the 2017 Tax Rates (PDF).
+View the Tax Rates.

 I Sold the Property, Why Am I Getting a Tax Notice?